 VI.
 Sabbatical Leaves

 Faculty members with tenure who have completed six years of full-time continuous service (since their last sabbatical) with the rank of assistant professor or higher at ASU are eligible to apply for sabbatical leave (assistant professors are eligible contingent on the awarding of tenure in their sixth year).
 Academic professionals with continuing status and six years of full-time continuous service at ASU are also eligible.
 A sabbatical leave is not deferred compensation and is not granted automatically, but is granted or denied on the merits of the proposal and the needs of the HIDA and ASU.
 A report addressing accomplishment of the purposes stated in the application for sabbatical leave is required after the sabbatical is completed in order to maintain the integrity of the process.
 See ACD 705 for more information on activities allowed during sabbatical leaves, obligations to ASU during sabbatical leaves, duration and timing of sabbatical leaves, changes to approved sabbatical leaves, compensation and supplemental pay during sabbatical leave, and obligations upon return to service at ASU.
+Consult the Provost’s website for details on the process used for applying for sabbatical leave.

 Faculty members considering applying for a sabbatical leave will discuss their intent with their school director before the end of the spring term in the academic year preceding the application for proposed sabbatical leave.
 In determining the eligibility of the faculty member for a sabbatical leave the school director will take into consideration the staffing needs for the various curricula of the school, and the potential changes to course offerings, teaching assignments, and schedules that will need to be made to accommodate the sabbatical leave.